Three’s Not Always a Crowd…

 You know that super corny moment in rom-coms where the ‘com’ turns positively ‘rom’ (i.e. mushy AF), and you are sitting with your friend trying to pretend like you think it’s corny and silly but secretly you are melting inside, swaying in your seat and singing ‘The Greatest Love of All’ in your head?
 No?
 Just me?
 OK, this is awkward.

 Anywho, the meaning behind the three-stone/trilogy ring is kinda like the above moment that absolutely none of you have ever had, nope, no way (*cough*).
 You see, each of the three stones has a symbolic meaning; one represents the past you both have shared together, another the present that you are living in, and the final one is the future ahead of you….
-I’M NOT CRYING, YOUR CRYING!
+I’M NOT CRYING, YOU'RE CRYING!

 *singing* “I BE-LIEVE THAT CHILDREN ARE OUR FU-TURE….”

-Now that we’ve fantasized about Ashley being deceased from jealousy (sorry gurl), let’s quickly run through the main pros (of which there are many) and cons (of which there are few) of these three stone diamond engagement rings.
+Let’s quickly run through the main pros (of which there are many) and cons (of which there are few) of these three stone diamond engagement rings.

 Pros of Three Stone Diamond Engagement Rings: